lets-fiware/FIWARE-Big-Bang/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.
 You need to show why you think this issue is a bug.

-**Your sytem information**
+**Your system environment**
-Run `make collect` in the directory where you ran the lets-fiware.sh script and paste the results.
+Run `make collect` in a directory where you ran the lets-fiware.sh script and paste the results here.

 **To Reproduce**
 Steps to reproduce the behavior: